Jase2z/PyWurmRecipes/README.md

 # PyWurmRecipes
 This program is a cooking recipe listing for the game Wurm Online.
-The goal of the listing is provide an instruction for all recipes.
+The goal of the listing is provide instruction for all recipes.
 <br>
 <br>
 <br>